grahamperrin/portable-geli/README.md

 Multiple providers are not supported.
 A unique salt will be randomly generated for provider to ensure the Master Key for is unique.
 Here you can set up the cryptographic algorithm to use, Data Key length, etc.
-The last sector of the providers is used to store metadata. that the metadata can be recovered with the restore subcommand using the backupfile and backup action described below.
+The last sector of the provider is used to store metadata.
+Metadata can be recovered with the restore subcommand using the backupfile and backup action described below.

 Additional options include: